solana-foundation/solana-improvement-documents/proposals/0186-loaded-transaction-data-size-specification.md

     * A program ID for an instruction.
     * The fee-payer.
-2. Each account's size is determined solely by the byte length of its data prior to transaction execution.
+2. Each account's size is determined solely by the byte length of its data prior to transaction execution, irrespective of it is used on the transaction.
-3. For any `LoaderV3` program account, add the size of the programdata account it references, if it exists.
+3. For any loaded account identified as a `LoaderV3` program account, add the size of the programdata account it references to its own size, irrespective of how the program account is used on the transaction.
 4. The total transaction size is the sum of these sizes.

-Transactions may include a `ComputeBudgetInstruction::SetLoadedAccountsDataSizeLimit` instruction to define a data size limit for the transaction.
+Transactions may include a `ComputeBudgetInstruction::SetLoadedAccountsDataSizeLimit` instruction to define a lower data size limit for the transaction.
 Otherwise, the default limit is 64MiB (`64 * 1024 * 1024` bytes).

 If a transaction exceeds its data size limit, the transaction is failed.
 Fees will be charged once `enable_transaction_loading_failure_fees` is enabled.